-The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Conspiracy Surrounding the Case
+The Unsolved Murder of Tupac Shakur: Untangling the Epic Layers of Mystery Surrounding the Case

 "They sweated me about my name, the officers said, 'you have to learn your place,'" Shakur recounted at a press conference that November.

 In a 1992 interview with E!
-News, Shakur drew a distinction between the violence rapped about in music and seen in movies and the violence taking place on the streets every day.
+News, Shakur drew a distinction between the violence rapped about in music and seen in movies that politicians were so fond of excoriating and the violence taking place on the streets every day.

 "It's an adventure world that we're creating," he said.
 "What we're doing is using our brain to get out of the ghetto, any way we can, so we tell these stories...and they tend to be violent, because our world tends to be filled with violence."